Integration Assets Reference

 For more information about YAML syntax, see Wikipedia.
 Feel free to play around with the Online YAML Parser, too!

-manifest.json file that describes operating parameters, positioning within the greater Datadog integration eco-system, and other such items.
+manifest.json file that describes operating parameters, positioning within the greater Datadog integration eco-system, and other metadata.

-These two versions have different attributes and structures.
-You can find the complete list of mandatory and optional attributes for both versions of the
+You can find the complete list of mandatory and optional attributes for the

 manifest.json file below: